ErKatz/octoprint_multi_printer_instructions/README.md

 lrwxrwxrwx  1 root root      6 Nov 25 19:43 /dev/videoMINI2 -> video0
 ```

-In order to use the camera, the device should be mapped and the ENABLE_MJPG_STREAMER environment variable should be set to true.
-For example, the above command to start mini2 would change to:
+It is better to run a separate container for webcam functionality, because if we connect/reconnect the camera in the middle of a long print, we don't want to restart the octoprint instance that is managing that print.

 ```
-docker run -p 5200:80 -v octoprint_mini2:/octoprint --device /dev/ttyMINI2:/dev/ttyACM0 --device /dev/videoMINI2:/dev/video0 -e ENABLE_MJPG_STREAMER=true --name mini2 -dit --restart unless-stopped  octoprint/octoprint
+docker run -p 5250:80 --device /dev/videoMINI2:/dev/video0 -e ENABLE_MJPG_STREAMER=true --name video_mini2 -dit --restart unless-stopped  octoprint/octoprint
 ```

+While this runs the webcam service on a different port, we could (and should) put nginx infront of the two services and present them as one.

 ## Last but not least